dirigeants/klasa/tutorials/CreatingExtendables.md

 			enabled: true, // default true
 			klasa: false // If the extendable is for klasa instead of discord.js });

+		// Properties
+		this.extend = ''; // Define a property
 	}

 // Getters